Time Tracking Software for Employees: What to Look For in 2026

 • Consequences of non-compliance with tracking requirements

 Legal: ABA Model Rules of Professional Conduct govern how billable time is recorded and described.
-Attorneys must record time contemporaneously and describe work with sufficient specificity to justify charges.
+Attorneys must record time contemporaneously and describe work custom reports with sufficient specificity to justify charges.

 Healthcare: HIPAA considerations apply when time tracking data intersects with patient care records.
 Workforce management platforms must comply with HIPAA's administrative safeguard requirements.